-Irregular vaginal bleeding

-Bleeding that is different from your normal period.
+- Irregular vaginal bleeding Bleeding that is different from your normal period.
 It may be constant but light over a number of weeks or you may have a brown discharge or spotting.
-Occasionally some women think they may have had a light period and then they start bleeding again 10-14 days later and do not realise that they are pregnant.

-Pain low in your abdomen, perhaps just on one side.
-It might start suddenly or develop gradually and it can be constant and severe.

-Shoulder-tip pain

-Pain where your shoulder meets your arm.
-This happens if there is internal bleeding into your abdomen.

-• Bowel or bladder problems

-You may have diarrhoea and perhaps vomiting; or pain when opening your bowels or passing urine.

-I had a feeling something wasn't quite right with the pregnancy and at six and a half weeks I doubled up in excruciating pain.

-Collapse

-You may feel lightheaded, dizzy and/ or faint.
-You may also have a feeling that something is very wrong.
-You might look very pale, have a racing pulse and feel sick.
+Occasionally, some women think they may have had a light period and then they start bleeding again 10-14 days later and do not realise that they are pregnant - Pain low in your abdomen, perhaps just on one side.
+It might start suddenly or develop gradually and it can be constant and severe. - Shoulder-tip pain This kind of pain will be very different to any pain you have felt before and often comes with other symptoms such as vaginal bleeding and abdominal pain. - Bowel or bladder problems You may have diarrhoea and perhaps vomiting; or pain when opening your bowels or passing urine. - Collapse You may feel lightheaded, dizzy and/or faint.
+You may have a feeling that something is very wrong.
+You might look very pale, have a racing pulse and feel sick. - No symptoms You may have no symptoms at all.

-No symptoms

-You may have no symptoms at all.

-If you are or could possibly be pregnant now and you have:
+If you are or could possibly be pregnant now and are feeling unwell with any of the symptoms on this page, please seek medical attention urgently.

-- abdominal pain and/or

-- shoulder-tip pain and/or

-- feel dizzy or faint and/or

-- diarrhoea, pain on passing urine or opening your bowels

-you should seek medical advice immediately, even if you are using contraception and don't think you could become pregnant.

-If you have any of the other symptoms listed on this page and your pregnancy test is positive, you should speak to your doctor or midwife within 24 hours.